 The Planthunter is an exciting, seductive and refreshing call to arms.
 It’s a new generation of gardening book for a new generation of gardener; encouraging readers to fall in love with the natural world through falling in love with plants.
 It’s for the plant curious, the plant killer, the plant lover, and everyone in between.

 Not only is it jam-packed with soulful, considered and immersive stories, it's a beautiful object too.
-Designed by the irrepressible Evi O, it's got a butter yellow linen wrapped spine, a slick and punchy design, and lots of lush colours.
+Designed by the irrepressible Evi O, it's got a lemon yellow linen wrapped spine, a slick and punchy design, and lots of lush colours.
 We might be biased but we can't put it down.